By Susan Messer

 Q: Tell me about your path to becoming vegan.

-While attending graduate school at the University of Huston, I was welcomed into a large vegan community, where I first learned how to cook plant-based foods.
+While attending graduate school at the University of Houston, I was welcomed into a large vegan community, where I first learned how to cook plant-based foods.
 I was drawn to this lifestyle for health reasons, because of my concerns about my family’s health patterns.
 I hoped to give myself and my kids a healthier future.

-Q: What was your role in the October Austin Eats event
+Q: What was your role in the October Austin Eats event?

 This was my second year participating.
 I made the Kale Caesar Salad [ed’s note: delicious!], Smokey Meatballs with Pesto, Muhammara Pasta, Chocolate Chip and Butter Cookies—all vegan.
 My son competed in the Second Annual Best of the West Mac & Cheese Contest.
 His mac and cheese won for “most well seasoned.”